Already 150 years ago some people had started to experiment with electronically produced music, and in 1928 Léon Theremin made the theremin

 In 1981 he was the first western pop musician to have live performances in China.

 In 1984 he recorded the album "Zoolook".
-On this album there were samplings from about thirty different languages from all over the world.
+On this album there were samples from about thirty different languages from all over the world.

 Some other musicians that used synthesizers a lot quite early were